 Unfortunately, there is no magic bullet that will solve late-cycle investment questions for investors.
 Predicting the future is impossible.
 A bear market is inevitable, and trying to time the market using human intuition is a fruitless project.

 Instead of trying to call the top, or catch a falling knife, we believe that investors should thoughtfully consider a range of options to account for numerous outcomes.
 Those options could include incorporating more robust forward-looking valuation metrics that helps to protect against overvalued companies.
-Another option would be to incorporate a tactical strategy which could potentially protect investors during a sustained bear market scenario.
 Rather than trying to predicting a bear market, we believe investors should instead position themselves to be prepared for one.